Ugocode/portfolio/README.md

 # Purpose
-Its more like an advertisement of some of the diffrent works that I have completed placed in tiles form.
+Its more like an advertisement of some of the diffrent works that I have completed placed in tiles form. it consist of E-Comersce website, Executive Education website, Churches, NGOs